 - Add 1 tablespoon of Olive oil to a frying pan and fry the finely chopped red onion and sliced red pepper for 2-3 minutes.
 Add the sliced garlic and chopped tomatoes and continue cooking over a medium heat until all are softened.

 - Sprinkle the sweet paprika and cayenne pepper into the pan.
 Stir in the tomato purée and cook for a couple more minutes.

 - Simmer the mixture for about 10 minutes, uncovered.
 Make sure the mixture does not look dry, if it does add a splash of water and continue to simmer until reduced.

 - Place the tomato/pepper mixture into a suitable ovenproof dish and make a small well.
 Break an egg carefully into the well.

 - Place in the oven and bake uncovered for around 10 minutes or until the egg yolk is baked to your preference.
 The egg will continue to cook in the residual heat so be careful not to bake for too long.
-I don't like runny eggs, so mine will always be more set.

 - Season once out of the oven with black pepper.